The demolition of Greenwich Castle

 3. A culvert and a water cistern of unknown date under the lawn to the rear of Flamsteed House

 At present, the date when these two features were constructed can only be speculated upon.
 When in 1955, detailed plans started to be drawn up to convert Flamsteed House for Museum use, it became apparent that there was nowhere to place a central boiler … except perhaps in the Garden House, which had the added convenience of being connected to Flamsteed House by a culvert that would be ideal for carrying the pipes (WORK17/374).
-Why and when this culvert was constructed is a complete conundrum as its location is not shown on any known Observatory plan, although a short section leading northwards from the Garden House is shown on Airy's plan No. 1 of 1846.
-Modern measurements suggest that it is about 4m below the level of the garden.
-It is not known if it connects with the passageway under the garden that runs southwards from the void area to the rear of Flamsteed House which is now full of cables which are hidden behind a doorway.
+Why and when this culvert was constructed is a complete conundrum as its location is not shown on any known Observatory plan.
+However, a short section leading northwards from the Garden House (which still exists and is about 4m below the level of the garden) and a structure labelled as a 'dry drain' are shown on Airy's plan No. 1 of 1846 (ADM140/426).
+The latter may have been later extended to form the current passageway under the garden that runs southwards from the void area to the rear of Flamsteed House and is now full of cables which are hidden behind a doorway.
 There is no mention of the culvert it in the Reports of the Astronomer Royal which cover the period from 1835 onwards.
 One suggestion is that it was an escape route into the Park from the Castle.
 Another is that it provided a short cut to the garden house and later stables.

 Royal Observatory Greenwich (conduit)

-Bottom: The north entrance to the conduit in March 2011
+Bottom: The entrance to the passageway under the garden in March 2011

 Royal Observatory Greenwich, garden